-The strategy was backtested for a period of 34+ years, from 1982 to 2016, and showed an average annual return of 44.60% with a maximum drawdown of -82.53% for a Risk Reward ratio of 0.54.
+The strategy was backtested for a period of 34+ years, from 1982 to 2016, and showed an average annual return of $4,108 and a maximum drawdown of -$6,603 for a Risk Reward ratio of 0.62.
+These correspond to an average annual return of 51.35% and a maximum drawdown of -82.54% of allocated capital of $8,000.
 This strategy has around 12 trades per year with an average holding period of 20.8 days.

 In contrast, during the same time period, the continuous back adjusted futures contract or benchmark, had an average annual return of 21.81% with a maximum drawdown of -92.93% for a risk reward ratio of 0.24.